Dover lorry deaths: Casualties

 It was confirmed by police that all the deceased were Chinese immigrants, 54 men and 4 women.
 The incident was one of the largest mass killings in British criminal history, and the largest involving illegal immigrants entering the United Kingdom, the second being Essex lorry deaths, where all 39 Vietnamese immigrants were found dead in a truck in Essex.
 The 60 Chinese had paid £20,000 each.
 They were flown from Beijing to Belgrade, then driven to Zeebrugge.

 Investigation and prosecution

 The trailer was owned by a newly formed Dutch haulage company, 'Van Der Spek Transporten', which had been registered days before the incident.
 A similarly named, legitimate, Dutch haulage company was not involved.
 The driver of the lorry was Perry Wacker, 33, of Rotterdam.
 Wacker was arrested at the scene and, in 2001, was sentenced to 14 years in prison for manslaughter for his part in an organised people smuggling operation, coordinated by a Chinese snakehead gang.
-He was also found guilty of conspiracy to facilitate the entry of illegal immigrants.
+He was also found guilty of conspiracy to facilitate the entry of irregular immigrants.

 In 2003, nine Chinese gang members were jailed in the Netherlands for their part in the tragedy.